 Dallas County has the highest youth poverty rate in the state with 1 out of 5 children living below the poverty line.
 Living situations for these families range from motels, shelters, cars, doubling and tripling up, to Section 8 and HUD housing.
 Most of these families are one paycheck, sickness, or accident away from living on the street and often times fall through the cracks due to a lack of being identified.
 According to Metro Dallas Homeless Alliance, homeless families are the fastest-growing segment of the homeless population comprising nearly 40% of the total homeless.

-At North Dallas High School, over 90% of the students are considered economically disadvantaged.
-Persistent childhood poverty and residential instability/homelessness can contribute to difficulties in academic success.
-Therefore, Incarnation House partners with North Dallas High School to provide essential wrap-around programs that fill the gaps and help students overcome obstacles, achieve their goals, and reach their full potential.
+Of the Dallas high school students who take college entrance exams, only 10% score in the “college-ready” range and 87% of students in DISD are considered economically disadvantaged.
+Persistent childhood poverty and residential instability/homelessness may contribute to difficulties in academic success.
+Therefore, Incarnation House strives to provide an essential wrap-around program that fills the gaps and help students overcome obstacles, achieve their goals, and reach their full potential.